sabinavam1/OIM3640project/README.md

 Although the majority of the questions will consist in selecting option a, b, c, and d.

-After the ten questions, users will get a notification saying "You're ideal career will be... (insert career name)!"
+After the ten questions, users will be taken to our landing page where they will be shown 5 potential careers that they could pursue based on their answers."

 ## Implementation Information